steeef/puppet-selinux/README.markdown

    Source directory (either a puppet URI or local file) of the SELinux .te module.
 Defaults to `puppet:///modules/selinux/${name}`

+- *ignore*

+   If you want to exclude files of your selinux module to be transferred to the node (.svn directories for example), you can add a string to exclude or a list of pattern, eg. [ 'CVS', '.svn' ].
+Defaults to nothing: all files will be copied.

 # SELinux reference

 * *selinux(8)*